-- 3. We obtained a listing of client bank accounts for the fiscal period from management and management's representation that the listing is complete.
+- 3. We obtained a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
 Management identified the entity's main operating account.
 We selected the entity's main operating account and randomly selected 4 additional accounts (or all if less than 5).
-We randomly selected one month from the fiscal period, and obtained and inspected the corresponding bank statement and reconciliation for the selected accounts, and observed that: - Bank reconciliations include evidence that they were prepared within two months of the related statement closing date (e.g. initialed and dated, electronically logged); - Bank reconciliations include evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g. initialed and dated, electronically logged); and - Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable. - a) Procedure Results We noted no exceptions with regard to Bank Reconciliations.
+We randomly selected one month from the fiscal period, obtained and inspected the corresponding bank statement and reconciliation for the selected accounts, and observed that: - Bank reconciliations include evidence that they were prepared within two months of the related statement closing date (e.g. imtialed and dated, electronically logged), - Bank reconciliations included written evidence that a member of management or a board member who does not handle eash, post ledgers, or issue checks has reviewed each bank reconciliation within one month of the date the reconciliation was prepared (e.g. initialed and dated, electronically logged), and - Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.